 Each completed procedure must be recorded and documented via one45

 Residents will be continuously aware of which procedures they have completed and which ones remain outstanding

 Residents will seek opportunities to perform procedures during all applicable components of their program

 Residents will share with preceptors at the outset of each rotation which procedures they have not yet completed and discuss the potential for their completion during the rotation

-Residents will document in their ePortfolio learning and reflections for completed procedures
+Residents will document in their one45 profile the reflections for completed procedures

 Where the correct preceptor is not listed in the Procedure Log for a particular procedure (or where there is no specific relevant preceptor), residents will choose the Program Coordinator the preceptor